#PressforProgress – Meet 7 women smashing it!

-This International Women’s Day we wanted to do a shout out to 7 women who are already living out the the 2018 theme of “press for progress in gender parity”.
+This International Women’s Day we wanted to shout out to 7 people who identify as women who are already living out the 2018 theme of “press for progress in gender parity”.

-Their work, including producing their own media, acting, writing, activism, storytelling, creating art and seeking societal change, is smart, sassy and brings to a head the need for women with disabilities to be involved in all aspects of media production and representation.
+Their work, including producing their own media, acting, writing, activism, storytelling, creating art and seeking societal change brings to a head the need for women with disabilities to be involved in all aspects of media production and representation.

 Follow them on social media, share their projects and support their initiatives that #pressforprogress.

-Alice Wong is a US based activist who set up the Disability Visibility Project®.
+Alice Wong is a US-based activist who set up the Disability Visibility Project®.
 An online community dedicated to recording, amplifying, and sharing disability media and culture.
-There’s a regular podcast, twitter chats, facbeook group and a mountain of valuable information and ways to connect via the project.
+There’s a regular podcast, twitter chats, facebook group and a mountain of valuable information and ways to connect via the project.
 Alice is also a co-partner in two projects: DisabledWriters.com, a resource to help editors connect with disabled writers and journalists, and #CripTheVote, a nonpartisan online movement encouraging the political participation of disabled people.

 Julia (aka @starrybryte) & @cinnamaldehyde

 As the founders of @wearedisabled Julia and @cinnamaldehyde have given voice to many people with disability.
 Set up in 2017, @wearedisabled is a rotating twitter account and the platform is used to give people with disabilities around the world the opportunity to tell their own stories and share a week in their lives.
 Why?
 Because for too long, “our narratives have been told by everyone except us. @WeAreDisabled wants to help change that by adding to the growing list of outlets giving disabled people a voice”.
 Check out the stories of current and past hosts, or even better sign up to be the next guest host here.

 Image description: A person wearing glasses and a flower in their dark hair is pictured close up and smiling while looking to the right of the screen.